 We do this by bringing together researchers, businesses, educators, healthcare professionals, patients and the public.
 Our approach is hands-on: building an end-to-end pipeline for digital health innovations, including design, development, and technical and clinical evaluation, to facilitate implementation and adoption.

 Our vision is connected health — digitally-enabled care to provide a seamless patient journey in which health workers and patients thrive.

 Led by Professor Wendy Chapman, the Centre is a part of The University of Melbourne Faculty of Medicine, Dentistry and Health Sciences, in partnership with Computing and Information Systems in the Melbourne School of Engineering.

-HaBIC works in a variety of ways with a wide range of organisations, to improve the management of health data, information and knowledge for better health outcomes.View
+The Centre for Digital Transformation of Health works with a wide range of organisations to improve management of health data, information and knowledge for better health outcomes.View